lukedev45/Portfolio/README.md

 - 🛠️ I like working on technical projects that combine science, coding, and creativity

 ## 📂 What You’ll Find Here
-- A very simple HTML site — the starting point for my portfolio
+- A very simple HTML site, the starting point for my portfolio
 - Future projects will include more advanced sites, tools, and technical experiments

 ## 🚀 Next Steps